-Each vehicle will be air conditioned, passengers will enjoy a broad variety of other services, multichannel music and TV, world telephone communications, special services for businessmen, passengers with children, disabled people.
-The STS vehicles are airtight equipped with a system of pressurized or chemical water closets to accumulate waste.
+Each vehicle will be provided with air conditioning, passengers will enjoy a broad variety of other services, multichannel music and TV, world telephone communications, special services for businessmen, passengers with children, disabled people.
+The STS vehicles are airtight equipped with a system of pressurised or chemical water closets to accumulate waste.